LucEnden/unix-terminal-emulator/README.md

 ---

-:warning: Adding commands to the sequence BEFORE run has finished will queue them for the current sequence (this is timing depentend and not recomended).
+:warning: Adding commands to the sequence BEFORE run has finished will queue them for the current sequence (this is timing dependent and not recommended).

 ```javascript
 terminal